 Materials for Instructors - During the Program

-Group Cohesion Tactics Document:
+Group Cohesion Strategies Document

 Create group cohesion with goal setting strategies and introduction games listed in this document.

-Session-by-Session Guide for Class Instructors:
+Session-by-Session Guide for Class Instructors

 A comprehensive guide for each of the class session in LIFT - including session objectives, preparation, session outlines, nutrition basics, group activities, and homework and reminders.

-Do(s) and Don't(s) of the Core LIFT Exercises:
+Do(s) and Don't(s) of the Core LIFT Exercises

 Make sure your participants are doing the exercises correctly!
 For each of the core 13 exercises do and don'ts are listed so common mistakes can be avoided.

-Exercise and Warm Up Modifications:
+Exercise and Warm Up Modifications

 Potential modifications for LIFT exercises for ease.

-If-Then Statements Document:
+If-Then Statements Document

 If-then statements for what is safe to do during exercises and how to progress through the LIFT exercises if you need something more challenging.

-LIFT+ Exercises:
+LIFT+ Exercises

 Modifications for increased difficulty.
 Click here to see the video examples.

-Session-by-Session Breakdown of Group Dynamics Strategies Used in Each LIFT Session:
+Session-by-Session Breakdown of Group Dynamics Strategies Used in Each LIFT Session

 Learn what evidence-based strategies are used for each LIFT session.